Released2013

 4:48

-Interesting facts and trivia about Despair.
-By Songfacts®.
+Interesting facts about Despair.
+By Songfacts.

 This aching anthem finds Karen O singing about wasted days and nights and tears stinging her eyes, before concluding, "Nothing to fear."
 It is one of the most melancholic tracks on Mosquito but drummer Brian Chase told Spin magazine he feels it reflects the album's "wise and peaceful sense of love."
 He explained: "Love has always been there in different forms.
 In the form it takes on (YYY's debut album) Fever to Tell, it's very wild and passionate.
 This one seems to be not quite omniscient, but can see situations from the other side, so there's a peaceful sense to it, but at the same time, encouraging whatever it is to go through its process."